incendies/emreozdiyarcv/index.md

 __Bigdata Teknoloji A.Ş.__, Istanbul
 _Frontend Developer_

-- It is a company where I work on a part time and contracted basis.
-The stacks: React, Redux, Ionic
+It is a company where I work on a part time and contracted basis.
+The stacks:
+- React, React Native, Redux, Jest
+- Ionic
+- ESLint
+- Styled Components (Styled Systems)

 `Jun 2017 - now`
 __Freelance Front-End Developer__, Global